gerlichlab/hicognition/documentation/development_information.md

 The specifics of the router are defined in `frontend/src/router.js`.
 In general, there are two main views called `/login` and `/main`. `/login` defines the loginRoute component that has a different toolbar to the `/main` view components. `/main` is where the app resides and it contains four sub-routes: `/main/predefined`, `/main/compare`, `/main/explore` and `/main/annotate`.
 These sub-routes only change the app-content, but leave the toolbar and the side-drawer intact.
 They are the different content-tabs of the app and define different functionalities.

-The `/login` route defines a form that sends the user credentials to the `/api/token/` backend route to obtain a token that is valid for 1 h.
+The `/login` route defines a form that sends the user credentials to the `/api/token/` back-end route to obtain a token that is valid for 1 h.

 All routes that are children of `/main` require authentication.
 Authentication is checked by verifying that a token resides in the main `vuex` store.
 If no token is found, the user is redirected to `/login`.
 Note that this routing step does not check validity of the token.
 Validity is only checked when data is retrieved from the back-end.